jamie2210/CI_MS4_PP/TESTING.md

     </details>
     <br>

-24. As a shopper I want to be able to receive an email confimation after checking out so that I can keep the confirmation of what I've purchased for my records.
+24. As a shopper I want to be able to receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records.

     | **Feature** | **Action** | **Expected Result** | **Actual Result** |
     |-------------|------------|---------------------|-------------------|